google/kf/docs/kf.dev/content/en/docs/developers/reference-apps/awwvision/_index.md

 Awwvision is a Spring Boot application that uses the [Google Cloud Vision API][cloud-vision] to classify images from Reddit's [/r/aww][aww] subreddit, store the images and classifications in [Google Cloud Storage (GCS)][gcs], and display the labeled results in a web app.
-It uses the GCP Service Broker to authenticate to the Vision and Storage APIs.
+It uses the GCP Service Broker to authenticate with the Vision and Storage APIs.

 [original]: https://github.com/GoogleCloudPlatform/cloud-vision/tree/master/python/awwvision
 Awwvision was inspired by the [original Python version][original].